Create Table in MySQL Database

 DESCRIBE students;

-Step 3: Creating a Table with Constraints
+Step 3: Create a MySQL Table with Constraints

 Constraints enforce rules for data integrity.
 For example, to create the students table with a unique constraint and a default value: